 If your spouse is covered by a defined contribution plan, like a 401(k) plan, the timing of your payment depends on that particular plan.
 Some plans make an immediate lump sum payout and others pay a lump sum in the future or make periodic payments.
 If your spouse is covered by a defined benefit plan like a company pension plan, on the other hand, you are likely to receive monthly payments starting at your normal retirement age.

 It's important to understand how much you stand to gain from the division of retirement assets as you plan your financial life post-divorce.
 The amount, and whether you have other sources of retirement savings or income, can be used to determine your future retirement budget and how much work you may need to do to get back on track with your savings goal.

 Consider also whether you may need to tap into that money before retirement to meet day to day living expenses if you were the non-working spouse.
 You may be going back to work, receiving alimony or child support following the divorce but if not, retirement assets could act as a supplement until you're able to reestablish financial stability.
 Just be aware that withdrawing money from retirement plans before age 59 1/2 could trigger a 10% tax penalty and regular income tax.

 The Bottom Line

-Divorce can be costly be in terms of upfront attorney fees and emotional health.
+Divorce can be costly in terms of upfront attorney fees and emotional health.
 But it can also have costly effects on your future financial security.
 Educating yourself is the first step.
 But be sure to take the appropriate legal steps to protect your rights and always employ a qualified team to help you do so.